 |

 1 Insert one male 1/8" stereo plug into the computer's blue, Line-In jack, at the back.
-If no Line-In jack is available, use the Microphone jack.
 2 Insert one male 1/8" stereo plug into the computer's green, Line-Out jack.
 3 Plug your computer speakers into the cable's female 1/8" stereo jack.
-4 On the capture bar, click Settings / Options / Audio.
-5 For Channel, select Line In (or Microphone, if that's where you plugged in the cable.)
+4 On the capture bar, click Menu (≡) / Settings / Options / Audio.
+5 For Channel, select Line-In (or Microphone, if that's where you plugged in the cable.)